metachris/RPIO/README.rst

 ``rpio`` allows you to inspect and manipulate GPIO's system wide, including those used by other processes.
 ``rpio`` needs to run with superuser privileges (root), else it will restart using ``sudo``.
-The BCM GPIO numbering scheme is used by default.
+The BCM GPIO numbering scheme is used by default. ``rpio --inspect-all`` (or ``-I``) is the most popular command; it shows you all gpios on the board, with function and state.
+Here is an overview of all the functions:

 ::